 1. Developing Forest Initiatives

-We believe that by demonstrating profitable and healthy forests we can be a part of a grassroots movement which plants thousands -perhaps millions- of new forests.
+We believe that by demonstrating profitable and healthy forests we can be a part of a grassroots movement that helps to plant thousands -perhaps millions- of new forests.

 2. Supporting a Network of Forests

 For them, we want to be an umbrella organization through which we would promote individual and community projects, and offer them support, funding opportunities, as well as a platform for knowledge exchange and mentorship.
-Through these partnerships, we act as an incubator for projects with forestry at their heart, thus lowering the barrier for enacting long-term strategies.
+Through these partnerships, we act as an incubator for projects with forestry at their heart, thus lowering the threshold to enacting long-term strategies.